Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Experimental Setup

-\textbf{Baseline.} We first compare the estimated accuracy to the real accuracy to check if \textit{Aries} can precisely estimate the model performance.
-Then, since there are no existing methods that estimate the model performance without using the label information.
-We take the state-of-the-art test selection-based model evaluation metrics, Cross Entropy-based Sampling (CES) \cite{li2019boosting} and Practical Accuracy Estimation (PACE) \cite{chen2020practical}, as baselines.
-Besides, due to that this work is the first one that evaluates the existing test selection metrics on the natural robustness benchmark, we also consider the random selection as the third baseline.
+Then, we compare \textit{Aries} with existing test selection-based model evaluation methods, Cross Entropy-based Sampling (CES)~\cite{li2019boosting} and Practical Accuracy Estimation (PACE)~\cite{chen2020practical}, as baselines.
+Besides, we also consider random selection as the third baseline.
 Remarkably, all these three baselines require selecting and labeling a subset from the new unlabeled data to perform testing.
-We follow the same configuration as the paper \cite{chen2020practical} to set the labeling budget from 50 to 180 in intervals of 10 for test selection metrics.
+We follow the same configuration as the paper~\cite{chen2020practical} to set the labeling budget from 50 to 180 in intervals of 10 for test selection methods.